innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 # Intelligent-Fan-Air-Cooling-System
 Repository for MATLAB simulink challenge project hub sustainability and renemable energy challenge under the theme of Intelligent Fan Air Cooling System
 Night-time temperatures are generally lower than daytime temperatures.
 We are modelling a simple fan mechanism that **pumps-in** or **extracts air** based on temperature difference between inside and outside.
 The cooler night-time air can be used to bring down the temperature of air and capacitive elements within the house.
-Over the course of the day, the air and the cooler structure will keep temperature low, until it crosses the evening or night-time temperatures
+Over the course of the day, the air and the cooler structure will keep temperature lower, until it crosses the evening or night-time temperatures

 # Explanation video: